Bylaws concerning the Barringer Award

 - Eligibility: Any living scientist is eligible for the Medal, including both Members and Non-members of the Society.
+Under exceptional circumstances, the award may be presented to at most three scientists that meet certain criteria, specified below.
 Members of the Barringer Medal Selection Committee and the Council are ineligible for consideration for the Medal during their terms of office.
 Nominations pending or received during their tenure will be kept by the Secretary in suspended status, and will be reactivated only after the nominee has regained eligibility.

 - Nominations: Members of the Society are urged to make nominations, since the presentation of the Medal is an important Society function that requires the active participation of the membership.
 Nominations may be made by any member of the Society in good standing or by any scientist working in the field of Planetary Sciences.
 A person may not make more than one nomination in a one year period of time.
-Nominations must be made in writing and submitted in the appropriate format (see below) to the Chair of the Medal Committee on or before January 15 of the year before the Medal is to be presented.
+Nomination of a small group may occur in two cases: a) scientists are nominated as a group for work done jointly as long term collaborators; b) members of the group have been nominated as individuals, but the Selection Committee declares unanimously that the nominees made their best studies together and awarding the group appears more logical.
+Nominations must be made in writing and submitted in the appropriate format (see below) to the Chair of the Medal Committee on or before February 15 of the year before the Medal is to be presented.
 Members of the Barringer Medal Committee may not make or second nominations during their period of service on the Committee.

 - Duration of Nominations: Nominations will be kept active, and will be reconsidered annually by the Committee, for four years after submission.
 During this period, the original Nominator may provide to the Chair supplementary material reflecting new developments (e.g., new research results or publications), which will be considered with the original nomination.
 After this four-year period, a completely new Nomination will be required, and the original Nominator will be so informed by the Chair of the Committee.